-Over the next three years and beyond this project will conduct extensive participatory vegetable variety trials with BC farmers, using working farms as research sites.
+From 2016 to 2018 this project conducted extensive participatory vegetable variety trials with BC farmers, using working farms as research sites.
+In 2019, the BC Seed Trials became part of the Canadian Organic Vegetable Improvement Project.

 The goal of the BC Seed Trials is to contribute to resilient agri-food systems in British Columbia through participatory research which engages farmers in producing knowledge relevant to seed systems development.